Conor-Lowry/arcade-stick-store/README.md

 This website is a shopping cart website for arcade sticks and arcade stick parts.

 This website was previously written in php.
-I am using it as a learning exercise to learn React.
+I am using it as a learning exercise for the following technologies: React, TailwindCSS and Go.